JCC logo. Joseph Chamberlain Sixth Form College

 8. Do Not Rush the Exam

-While it is crucial to finish your exam on time (past papers can help you understand the ideal pace), it is also vital not to rush; ensure you read each question properly, at least twice.
+While it is crucial to finish your exam on time (past papers can help you understand the ideal pace), it is also vital not to rush; take the time to read each question carefully — ideally more than once.
 If you do not read the question properly, you may end up losing marks on a question that you knew how to answer.

 9. Bring Everything You Need to the Exam